davosian/home-cluster-v2/README.md

 - [X] Install nomad, consul and vault
 - [X] VPN access to the cluster
 - [X] Initial configuration for Vault
+- [ ] Automate setup & provisioning with Task
 - [ ] Ingress setup
 - [ ] Test storage in nomad
 - [ ] Setup ingress with test load